 If you have any other critical values of chlorine, fluorine or Sulphur than stated in the DIN 25493 or insights on this topic, or if you have more specific questions concerning the low corrosion characteristics of other edding products, feel free to contact edding.

 More interesting topics to read about

 Are you looking for a marker for labelling metal that also works on plastic and rubber?
 The edding 8404 aerospace marker contains permanent, water-based ink, and has an extra thin 0.75 mm nib for compact, fine writing.
-Approved by British Aerospace ABP 9-3323 Class A, this quick-drying low corrosion marker lives up to edding’s high quality standards.
+This quick-drying low corrosion marker lives up to edding’s high quality standards.